solaekim/diab-analysis/README.md

 ## Creation Period
 The development of this initiative is currently ongoing, spanning from September 2024 to December 2024.
 ## Supporting Materials
-The presentation pages are available in PDF format.
-Please download the file to view the content.
+The project includes a detailed PDF file documenting the work.
+Please download the file to review it.
 ## License
 [Solae Kim](https://github.com/solaecloud/).
 You are permitted to use, modify, and distribute this work, provided that appropriate credit is given.